zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds

-- Displays message to indicate the successful transferal of student from one group to another.
+- Displays a message indicating the successful transfer of student from one group to another.

 </box>